mikelewek/FSD_P4_ConferenceApp/README.md

 * The getProfileByEmail endpoint queries a user's profile by email using PROFILE_GET_REQUEST as the request message class and Conferenceform as the response class.
 * The getFeaturedSpeaker endpoint gets the featured speaker profile if it exists in memcache.
 A speakerForm model was created to return speakerKey and sessionName list properties.
 * The GetFeaturedSpeakerHandler in main.py is used to set featured speaker tasks by setting it in memcache when a new session object is created in the _createSessionObject utility function.
 If there is more than one session by a speaker at a conference, a new Memcache entry that features the speaker and session names is inserted for that conference.

+#####How the User Should Interact with API to add a Session

+1. A user decides that she wants to add a Session to a conference.
+2. She checks out the createSession endpoint and notices that she needs to provide a speakerKey.
+3. She finds the addSpeaker endpoint and inputs the information for a Speaker 'John Smith'.
+4. After submitting the form to addSpeaker she receives a response from the server confirming that a new Speaker object has been created.
+The Key pointing to the object is a long string which serves as a unique reference.
+She copies that string.
+5. Returning to the createSession endpoint the user copies the speakerKey string into the form in the appropriate field and fills out the rest of the form.
+6. A task is then set to run, assigning the speaker in memcache if the speaker is set to speak at more than one of the sessions at a conference.
+7. She can then get a conference's featured speaker by using the getFeaturedSpeaker endpoint by inserting the websafeConferenceKey string into the form.

 ###Task #2 - Add Session to Wishlist
 Wishlist endpoints were implemented as required. addSessionToWishlist(SessionKey), getSessionsInWishlist(), deleteSessionInWishlist(SessionKey)